About Photovoltaic upper and lower panels

 - The open circuit voltage of photovoltaic panels is lower than the nominal

-- Price list of small photovoltaic panels
+- Installation of photovoltaic panels in Yangtun